zeke2997/cve_request_hp/README.md

 ## Description
-The HP OfficeJet Pro 9010 series printers have some network interfaces that do not require authentication.
-Attackers can remotely tamper with the printer configuration or directly manipulate the printer, such as:
+Certain network interfaces of the HP OfficeJet Pro series and LaserJet Pro series printers do not require authentication.
+Attackers can remotely tamper with printer configurations or directly manipulate the printer, such as:
 - disabling or deleting the printer's web services.
 - closing the default port used for printing.
 - restarting the printer.